tech4242/wkwebview-local-resources/README.md

 iOS project with a WKWebView that loads local resources, based on one of my SO answers.

 ### Currently supported:
-* Local HTML file
-* Local CSS file
-* Local JS file
+* Local HTML, CSS and JS files
+* Remote HTML, CSS and JS files (as requested by edon2005):
+  1) downloading a zip & unzipping (Alamofire + Zip)
+  2) Loading those unzipped files that are saved in /Documents/ in the WKWebView - HTML, CSS and JS

 ### Still to do:
 * identical project for macOS